MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/localized-email-templates.md

 Leave one of the new players without a preferred language.
 This will demonstrate how PlayFab falls back to the title's default if there is no language specified or if there is no match between the title's language and the player's language.

-Set the other new player's language by using Game Manager or by using the [SetProfileLanguage](xref:titleid.playfabapi.com.profiles.accountmanagement.setprofilelanguage) API.
+Set the *other* new player's language by using Game Manager, or by using the [SetProfileLanguage](xref:titleid.playfabapi.com.profiles.accountmanagement.setprofilelanguage) API.
 We have used French in this example.

 Make sure you have set the contact email on both players as explained in [Step 2 of the Using Email Templates to Send an Account Recovery Email](using-email-templates-to-send-an-account-recovery-email.md#step-2---add-username-password-login-email-and-contact-email-to-a-player) tutorial, before continuing on to the next step.